xelad1/typescript-react-redux-boilerplate/README.md

 Typescript (as integrated) should compile regular Javascript but throw errors when type checking is not properly enforced.

-# Typescript 2 Migration Notes, helpful resources:
+# Typescript 2 Migration Notes, and Helpful Resources

 Migrating from JS to TS 2 with Webpack etc: